CorentinPapernest/ppn-smart-links/README.md

 ---

-**That's it!** You now have a simple JSON hosting server running.
-Visit the web interface to start adding your JSON routes! 🎉
+**That's it!** You now have a versatile content hosting server that can serve both JSON APIs and HTML pages.
+Visit the web interface to start adding your routes! 🎉